TrelisResearch/arc-agi-2025/llm_python/experiment_notes.md

 Fine-tuning:
 [ ] Ability add a fine-tuning script.
-[ ] local model save option.
+[ ] Local model save option.
-[ ] run one notebook from another
+[ ] Run one notebook from another.

 Data generation:
 [x] Tackle tasks by order of length.
 [x] Reduce concurrent workers down to 12 as we're using Qwen 14B.
-[ ] Generate data for remaining tasks not covered in "arc-prize-2025 unique_training_tasks" and "arc-prize-2024 evaluation" with Qwen 14B from julien31.
+[x] Generate data for remaining tasks not covered in "arc-prize-2025 unique_training_tasks" and "arc-prize-2024 evaluation" with Qwen 14B from julien31.
 Focus tasks without 50 all-train-correct in the db.

 Submission attempt:
 [x] Make a simple submission to the competition with a basic approach.

 Submission improvements:
+[x] Order tasks as per the challenges file, before submission.
+Actually this was already happening.
+[ ] Get tests to pass.
+[ ] Try out some load testing on the server, to see what breaks it.
+[ ] Check that we can fully run through the arc-agi-2 tasks on L4s.
-[] Measure 4x L4 relative to 4xH200.
+[ ] Measure 4x L4 relative to 4xH200.
 On fp8 and standard.
-[]

 Re-run evaluation:
 ```bash